csuchico-cins467/CINS467-Course-Materials/Assignments/Project.md

   * I highly recommend thinking through the responsibilities for each team member at this stage.
 Depending on your project and if you have a team of 3, it would also potentially be worthwhile to have someone focus on test completeness/soundness for all the functionality of your app, which would make the usefulness of tying your project into a CI/CD framework we'll discuss in class more beneficial.

-You will need to write this and submit it as a **PDF** document to me via email with the subject line *CINS467 Project Proposal* with all of your team members CC'd.
-If you want faster feedback you can email your project proposal to me, before the submission deadline.
-Submitting it significantly before the deadline, will allow me to give you feedback without any grade penalty.
+You will need to write this and submit it as a **PDF** document to canvas.
+You should be able to create a team on canvas so you can submit as a team.
+Only need 1 submission per team, but make sure the all team members are on the document.
+If you want faster feedback before the sumission.
+You can email me with the subject line *CINS467 Project Proposal* with all of your team members CC'd.
+For this early feedback you need to email me significantly before the deadline, will allow me to give you feedback before the deadline.

 ## <a name="submission">Project Submission</a>